tatthien/bible-tab/README.md

 ## Contribute

 Firstly, I want to say thanks for you consideration of contribution.
-Please folow these steps below to contribute this project:
+Please follow these steps below to contribute this project:

 ### 1. Clone this project